gbanne12/PowerAppTestTemplate/README.md

         }
         await page.request.post(baseURL + 'api/data/v9.2/contacts', {data: columnData})

-        //The test runs at this point, now with the column data available as a parameter await use(columnData)
+        //The test runs at this point, with the column data available as a parameter await use(columnData)

-		     // This will be executed after the test run page.close()
+		// This is executed after the test run page.close()
     }
 });
 ```